Zinfandel: Montenegro

+Kratošija is a very old variety, one of the oldest surviving varieties in the Balkans.

+At the end of the 19th and the beginning of the 20th century, it dominated all plantings and made up 90% of the assortment in the vineyards of the Skadar Lake Basin region, and it was also cultivated on the Coast.
+At the beginning of the 20th century, the cultivation range of Kratošija was 100–150 km.

+According to Ulićević (1959) 'Kratošija' was dominant in all vineyards older than 60–70 years.
+Moreover, often it represented about 90% of grapevine assortments in the viticultural areas of Skadar region and it was even more present in the coast area.

+In 1977, the share of Kratošija in the assortment of red wine grape varieties in vineyards in the social sector was 10%, while in vineyards in the private sector it was 48%.

+Kratošija wine is characterized by an intense ruby-red colour and aromas of red berry fruits, and its structure is described as light and harmonious, with a smooth finish.

+Kratošija is mainly found as an accompanying the autochthonous Montenegrin grape variety Vranac, in the production of wine from a blend of these two varieties.

 Croatia

 The Croatian form Crljenak Kaštelanski was not bottled in Croatia as a varietal in its own right before the link to Zinfandel was revealed.
 UCD has since sent clones of both Zinfandel and Primitivo to Professor Maletić in Croatia, which he planted on the island of Hvar.
 He made his first ZPC wines in Croatia in 2005.
 There is high demand for red grapes in the country, and the government has supported ongoing research.
 Figures from the department of viticulture and enology at the University of Zagreb claim that from only 22 vines of Crljenak Kaštelanski in Croatia in 2001, there were about 2,000 vines in 2008.